Ruelle transfer operators for contact Anosov flows and decay of correlations: Introduction and Results

-Without going into details here, let us just mention that strong spectral estimates for Ruelle transfer operators as the ones described in Theorem 1.1 lead to a variety of deep results of various kinds -- see e.g. \cite{kn:An}, \cite{kn:PoS1} - \cite{kn:PoS4}, \cite{kn:PeS1} - \cite{kn:PeS3} for some applications of the estimates in \cite{kn:D} and \cite{kn:St2}.
-Now using Theorem 1.1 above, one can prove some of these results for more general systems.
-For example, in \cite{kn:PeS3}, using the spectral estimate in \cite{kn:St2} and under the assumptions there, a fine asymptotic was obtained for the number of closed trajectories in $M$ with primitive periods lying in exponentially shrinking intervals $(x - e^{-\delta x}, x + e^{-\delta x})$, $\delta > 0$, $x \to + \infty.$ Using the technique in \cite{kn:PeS3} and Theorem 1.1 above, one can now obtain similar results for any $C^2$ contact Anosov flow.
-Thus, quite remarkably, such a strong asymptotic takes place for any geodesic flow on a $C^2$ compact Riemann manifold of negative curvature.
+Without going into details here, let us just mention that strong spectral estimates for Ruelle transfer operators as the ones described in Theorem 1.3 lead to a variety of deep results of various kinds -- see e.g. \cite{An}, \cite{PoS1} - \cite{PoS4}, \cite{PeS1} - \cite{PeS3} for some applications of the estimates in \cite{D} and \cite{St2}.
+Using Theorem 1.3 above, one can prove similar results for some other relatively general systems.